-During the current monitoring period August 2007 to January 2008, the beach morphology was dictated by a series of smaller storm events from August to November, followed by a large storm event in late December and January.
-The ongoing effects of the smaller storms throughout the earlier months of the current monitoring period, as well as the rapid changes in beach morphology experienced during the December and January storm, resulted in a much narrower beach at the end of the current monitoring period.
+From August 2007 to January 2008, the beach morphology was dictated by a series of smaller storm events from August to November, followed by a large storm event in late December 2007 and January 2008.
+The ongoing effects of the smaller storms throughout the earlier months of August to November, as well as the rapid changes in beach morphology experienced during the December and January storm, resulted in a much narrower beach at the end of January 2008.